delta1512/BOINCOS/README.md

 ## Requirements

-- A desktop computer or compatible laptop
+- A desktop computer or compatible laptop (64-bit, UEFI boot and non-legacy CPU)

 - A non-legacy (compliant with drivers) Intel, AMD or Nvidia graphics card

-- At least an 4GB USB or hard drive
+- At least a 4GB USB or hard drive

 - An internet connection

+- A computer with an existing OS (to flash the USB)

+## Installation

+You can find instructions on installing and using the OS within the [documentation](https://github.com/delta1512/BOINCOS/tree/master/Documentation) folder in the repository.

 ## Founders